fallahn/spin/readme.md

 SpIn - Space Invaders emulator
 ------------------------------

-Designed with reusable 8080 CPU emulator in mind
+Designed with reusable 8080 CPU emulator in mind.

+Should also be capable of running roms of balloon bomber and
+lunar rescue, as well as space invaders.

 /*********************************************************************
 Matt Marchant 2016